-Killed that voice, and any hope he had left.
+Killed that voice dead, and any hope he had left was gone.

 And he wondered if it was easier to think of them as a sea of demons, instead of everyone he knew.

-What felt like minutes passed as he stood frozen to the spot, terrified that if he moved forward, he would attack them, or if he moved away they would attack him instead.
+What felt like minutes passed as he stood frozen to the spot, terrified that if he moved some form of violence would break out.

-Eventually, he realised that he was still standing in the doorway, holding the door open and as quickly as he could he stepped back and slammed it shut.
+But then he realised that he still just stood in the doorway of the restaurant, holding the door open, and as quickly as he could he stepped back and let the door close behind him.
 His first instinct was to run, to hide, but then he thought,

 ‘These people don’t care enough to chase me.’

-So he started walking back to his car and jumped when a hand touched his shoulder.
+So he walked back to his car and jumped when a hand touched his shoulder.